Noether's theorems and the energy-momentum tensor in quantum gauge theories

 Despite this concerted focus, the EMT of QCD appears to be constructed on unsure ground.
 The so-called canonical EMT is defined as the conserved current associated with global spacetime translation symmetry via Noether's first theorem~\cite{Noether:1918zz}.
 However, the canonical EMT lacks symmetry properties of the underlying theory, such as conformal invariance and gauge or BRST invariance.
 This appears to be a defect with Noether's first theorem, and the situation is typically rectified through an ad hoc Belinfante improvement procedure~\cite{Belinfante:1939emt}.

 The Belinfante improvement procedure produces an EMT with the desired symmetry properties by adding the divergence of a superpotential to the canonical result.
-This additional term is defined so that its divergence trivially vanishes, meaning it can be added to the EMT multiplied by any factor and produce a conserved current.
+This additional term is defined so that its divergence trivially vanishes, meaning it can be added to the EMT multiplied by any factor and produce a conserved current (though one that will be asymmetric in general).
 The freedom of choice for the superpotential gives one the liberty to obtain different EMT operators which produce different results for hadronic matrix elements.
 This is not merely a hypothetical concern: different versions of the QCD EMT operator exist in the literature (see Ref.~\cite{Leader:2013jra} for a review).
 Matrix elements of different EMT operators can differ in the number of form factors they produce in the matrix elements of hadronic states~\cite{Lorce:2018egm,Cosyn:2019aio} or even in what values these form factors take~\cite{Hudson:2017xug}.
+Additionally, the canonical and Belinfante-improved EMTs entail different angular momentum densities for electromagnetic fields~\cite{Jaffe:1989jz,Ji:1996ek}, which may open the question of which EMT is physically correct to experimental determination with an optical measurement~\cite{Leader:2017htb}.
 This is clearly not an ideal situation; it would be greatly preferable to have an unambiguous method for arriving at a predetermined EMT operator from the start.